XiangziMeng/MovieLens/README.md

 # MovieLens Project

-useage: start a docker bash environment using "sh start_docker.sh", then run "python main.py". after that, you will get two embedding files of users and movies
+useage: start a docker bash environment using "sh start_docker.sh", then run "python main.py".
+After that, you will get two embedding files of users and movies

 start_docker.sh: start a docker environment main.py: main running file